1kohei1/sd-scheduler/memo.md

 - [x] Check if selected presentation time range is already taken by someone
 - [x] Display selected presentation time in the calendar
 - [ ] Support faculties to be displayed in EE/CS schedule (v3)
+- [ ] Check sentences of no concecutive presentations in the calendar

 NOTES: